JaxProjex/kismetAtakCompanion/README.md

 # kismetAtakCompanion
 Kismet Plugin that forwards Alerts and detection of targeted MAC Addresses and SSIDs to TAK Devices as GeoChat messages and CoT markers on TAK Map using Multicast or TAKServer.

+Works only for "Release" version of kismet, NOT the "git" version. this is because scanned device datatables are different between git and release version.

 Install ATAK Companion Plugin:

 -go to your users home directory: